Board Appointments - CALL FOR expressions of interest (EOI's)

 ABout WestCycle

-WestCycle is the peak cycling body throughout Western Australia and a representative voice for all bike riders.
+WestCycle is the peak body for bike riding throughout Western Australia and a representative voice for all types of riders.
 We are an incorporated non-profit organisation with an independent Board of Directors.
-We strive to develop, promote and support all bike riders in WA – from the novice to the seasoned rider – through education, advocacy and the creation of community based and inclusive cycling events.

 WHY JOIN OUR BOARD?